-Executive Branch: Follow what is happening in the White House including who is making decisions and what executive orders are being issued.
+Executive Branch: Follow what is happening in the White House including who is making decisions and what nominations and executive orders are being issued.

 Legislative Branch: To find and track federal legislation use Congress.gov.
 Get to know and view the schedules of your Senators and member of the House.
 Project VoteSmart provides an overview of how a bill becomes a law.